 The ICFPA will continue its support of students and young professionals through its soon-to-be launched Blue Sky Young Researchers Innovation Award initiative, which aims to demonstrate the global forest products sector as a vibrant and dynamic workplace for the future.

 The ICFPA represents more than 30 national and regional forest and paper associations around the world.
-Together, ICFPA members represent over 90 percent of global paper production and half of global wood production.
+Together, ICFPA members represent over 90 percent of global paper production and more than half of global wood production.

-For more information about the sustainability of the global forest and paper industry, visit icfpa.org.
+For more information about the global forest and paper industry, visit icfpa.org.